kof/jqtpl/readme.md

 ### {{verbatim}} tag

-Skip a part of your template - leave it as a template on the same place but without "verbatim" tag.
+Skip a part of your template - leave it in original on the same place but without "verbatim" tag.
 If you render the result as a template again - it will be rendered.

 The use case is to be able to render the same template partially on the server and on the client.
-F.e. a layout template can contain variables which needs to be rendered on the server and templates which needs to be rendered on the client.
+F.e. a layout template can contain variables which needs to be rendered on the server and templates which need to be rendered on the client.

     // mytemplate.html
     <div>my name is ${name}</div>